 - Again, you can include a special discount for the next purchase to increase purchase velocity

-If you have customers that have not been engaging with your business for a long time, then you can set your application to send emails to dormant customers.
+If you have customers that have not been engaging with your business for a long time, then you can set your email marketing automation flow to send emails to dormant customers.
 Re-engagement emails can take a silent prospect and turn them into an engaged and active customer.

 Your VIP customers are customers that have had a history of many purchases and are always ready to engage with your business.
-You have to keep them on a separate list after they have been qualified to give them better promotions for their loyalty.
+You should keep them on a separate list after they have been qualified to give them better promotions for their loyalty.

-Sending out an email to them now and then helps keep the relationship alive, and is also great for revenue.
+Sending out an email to them now and then helps keep the relationship alive and is also great for revenue.
 And don’t forget to check your email stats regularly.

 This is syndicated content from your blog or team.
 It aims to inform rather than to sell.

-- Aim to segment who your value content goes to depending on the demographics of the subscriber.
+- Aim to segment who your valuable content goes to depending on the demographics of the subscriber

 So, there you have it- your beginner’s guide to automation.
-Now that you have the tools to get emails, know what emails to send and have examples of how to go about it, there is no stopping your eCommerce email campaigns.
+Now that you have the tools to get your email marketing automation set up, there is no stopping your eCommerce email campaigns.

 Are you ready for a smarter way to engage with your customers?